 But who is going to remember all these numbers? | So, here is an even more pracrtical way to memorize the above numbers.
 For every 10% increment in the growth rates above 0%, add 3 more years to the rule of Seventy.
 In other words, if the growth rate is slightly above 10%, use the Rule of Seventy Three.
 If the growth rate is 40%, (3 × 4 = 12%, and hence) use the rule of (70 + 12) = 82, etc. This is a useful and practical rule, which slightly deviates from the above numbers. |

-| What is Gross Domestic Product? | |
+What is Gross Domestic Product? | |

-| Per capita GDP 1991 | World Bank: 1991 (World Development Report, 1993).
+Per capita GDP 1991 | World Bank: 1991 (World Development Report, 1993).

 Ranking Country Per capita GDP (1991) 1997 1.
 Kuwait ?
 2. Switzerland 33,610 3.
 Japan: 26,930 42,000 4.
 Sweden 25,110 5.
 Norway 24,220 6.
 Finland 23,980 7.
 Denmark 23,700 8.
 Germany 23,650 9.
 US 22,240 27,700 10.
 Canada 20,440 11.
 France 20,360 17.
 UK 16,550 18.
 Singapore 14,210 19.
 Hong Kong 13,430 107.
 China 370 125.
-Uganda 170 |
+Uganda 170 GDP = gross domestic product.
+As in "per capita GDP of Beijing," which is above $17,000, we can calculate GDP of a region such as Hong Kong and Macau.
+This does not mean Hong Kong is a country; it is a special administrative region of China (Hong Kong SDR). |

-| Problems with GDP | Warning: it is important to note the limitation of GDP when comparing the living standards of countries.
+Problems with GDP | Warning: it is important to note the limitation of GDP when comparing the living standards of countries.
 These income figures are computed using the current exchange rates.
 By definition, exchange rates are biased in favor of traded goods because they are based on the prices of traded goods and nontraded goods are ignored.
 These may not reflect the real standard of living.
-For example, in 2009, US per capita GDP was $46,000 and that of China was about $7,000.
-This does NOT mean that the living standard of a typical American was six times higher than that of a Chinese counterpart.
-Realistically, Americans may be only two or three times as well off as the Chinese, due to low prices in China.
-Also, the World Bank report argues that for example, Americans live in spacious houses and less polluted environment than the Japanese, even though per capital income levels of both countries were about the same in the early 1990s.
-European Union: GDP = $14 trillion, population = 501 million, per capita GDP = $33,000.
+Americans live in spacious houses and less polluted environment than the Japanese, even though per capital income levels of both countries were about the same in the early 1990s.
+European Union (2018): GDP = $19.4 trillion, population = 501 million, per capita GDP = $36,500.
 In reality, consumer prices are much higher than in the US. |

-| GDP updates |
+GDP updates |

-To get more information about population, visit Population Reference Bureau. |
+Population | See World Population Growth, 1998.
+"Don't Panic--Hans Rosling showing the facts about population To get more information about population, visit Population Reference Bureau. |

-| Infrastructure | Rebuilding America's Infrastructure (popular mechanics) |
+Infrastructure | Rebuilding America's Infrastructure (popular mechanics) |

-| Investment has been neglected during the past two decades. | |
+Investment has been neglected during the past two decades. | |

 Investment during the Post war period (1945 - 2000) |